Integrated Clinical Experiences (ICE)

 - One 12-week, full-time clinical experience

-The first full-time clinical experience commences at the end of Year 2.
+The first full-time clinical experience commences in spring semester of year 2.
 The second and third full-time clinical experiences occur in the third year after didactic coursework and encompass back-to-back clinical experiences as terminal clinical experiences.
 Every student must complete at least one inpatient experience and one outpatient experience.
 It is anticipated that at least one of your clinical experiences will be outside of the Philadelphia area given the abundance of PT programs in the area competing for clinical experiences.

 Students have the opportunity to experience a variety of clinical education experiences, including practice settings that may include: